Embroidery Information

 Logo embroidery, that has multiple thread colors, will be embroidered with a white (or single color) bobbin rather than matching each thread color from the front surface embroidery.
 The back surface of Thru-Belt embroidery, in this case, will be somewhat random in coloration but will primarily be white (or single color).
 If a logo has only one color, or in some cases two colors, the bobbin thread color may be matched to the front surface embroidery colors.

 Kataaro uses 100% polyester trilobal embroidery thread, with fibers sourced in USA as available.
 A wide variety of colors are available including metallic threads and limited time options such as neon or multi-color variagated.
 Two-color effects are available as Shadow and Outline embroidery, but please note that metallic thread is not available for Shadow or Outline embroidery, nor for stiff firmness belts.
-Shadow and Outline embroidery is not available for Poom, Renshi, Stripe, or stiff firmness belts.
+Shadow and Outline embroidery is not available for Border, Poom, Renshi, Striped, or Stiff firmness belts.

 Some fonts are better suited for embroidery than others depending on the location and size of the embroidery.
 Fonts with serifs and thinner elements, such as Old English or Algerian, embroider more cleanly when the font size is large.
 Fonts without serifs or fonts with consistent column thickness, such as Arial and Rockwell, are more suited for smaller font size embroidery.
-Also, consider ALL Caps or simple fonts for vertical orientation embroidery.
-We don't recommend Script font for vertical embroidery.
+Also, consider ALL CAPS or simple fonts for vertical orientation embroidery, which will read more clearly than upper case-lower case and ornate fonts.
+We don't recommend Script or Edwardian fonts for vertical embroidery since these fonts are designed to connect at the base of the characters.
 The embroidered character size for belts will generally be up to 1 inch tall per line, but a larger font size may be possible upon request and for an additional cost.

 The font direction (or orientation) is based on preference as well as on how the belt will be tied and worn.
 Our diagram shows the belt tied with the label on the right leg, where the seam edge would end up on the top of the waist and on the inside of the belt ends.
 This assumes the belt ends are being pulled straight down from the knot rather than flipped over.
 We allow about 1.5 inches of space between the end of the belt and the embroidery, and we keep the embroidery within 11 inches of the belt end to avoid the knot.
 For Horizontal direction, a simple font, like Arial, and ALL CAPS tends to look best.
 For Horizontal top-to-bottom and Horizontal bottom-to-top, you can select the same direction for each belt end or you may choose to consider that the belt ends will wing upward and try to maintain a right-side-up orientation.
 Vertical orientation is a good option for Asian fonts or English ALL CAPS.
 Script fonts don't work as well in Vertical orientation.